 You will also need to complete the Camp Blessing COVID Waiver and bring it with you to arrival.

 Although we are adjusting some of our large group gatherings, we are planning an incredible summer for all of our campers, volunteers, and staff.
 From alternate or modified activities, every schedule is being made with safety as the first priority.
-We are so excited to bring fun, new activities to camp that are outdoor and socially distanced.
+We are so excited to bring fun, new activities to camp that are outdoor.

 We will have a GREAT summer and safety continues to be our top priority.
-Daily health screenings will take place including observation for signs of illness.
 If there is anything out of the ordinary, individuals will be assessed by our onsite medical team to determine next steps.
 Anyone with a fever of 100.4 degrees or higher will be isolated and may be sent home.

 This year’s closing ceremonies will be earlier than in prior years.
 This is to allow for additional cleaning and disinfecting of the cabins and common spaces.

-In an effort to maintain the safest environment possible, visitors will be limited, and we will operate as a closed campus.
+In an effort to maintain the safest environment possible visitors will be limited.
+Contact the office with any concerns.

 We ask that you notify camp health officials if anyone displays COVID related symptoms or receives a positive COVID test result within 10 days of their return home.